lcamichigan/sigman/README.md

 ### On macOS

-The easiest way to install ImageMagick is probably through [Homebrew](https://brew.sh).
+The easiest way to install ImageMagick is probably through [Homebrew].
 To install Homebrew, follow the instructions at https://brew.sh.
 After you install Homebrew, enter `brew install imagemagick` in Terminal.

 To create a thumbnail, enter in Terminal: